 About Our Minister

-Originally from Indiana, Julie was very active as a youth in the Presbyterian Church.
+Originally from Indiana, Julie was active as a youth in a Presbyterian church in Indianapolis.
 She attended Earlham College (Quaker, Society of Friends) in Richmond, Indiana for undergraduate studies in Community Development.
 At Earlham, Julie was a jazz disc jockey on the school NPR radio station and was awarded for her human rights work as student coordinator of Amnesty International.